Skip advert

 A quality tyre that feels sharp in the dry, but falls short of the best here in the wet, reflecting the strength of the field.

-It’s a measure of the competitiveness of this sector that the Continental SportContact7, which came third in last year’s test of 17-inch tyres, finishes eighth here.
+It’s a measure of the competitiveness of this sector that the Continental SportContact7, which came third in last year’s test of 17-inch tyres, finishes equal seventh here.
 It’s only two per cent off the best tyre, yet its wet performance was sub-par.
 In the key straight-line wet brake test it was seventh, taking almost 2.5 metres longer to stop than the top tyre.

 Advertisement - Article continues below